GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 This document provides instructions for preparing a VM for a standard, single-node Gluu Server deployment.
 Once the server is ready, install Gluu on one of the [supported operating systems](#supported-operating-systems).

-Good luck and welcome to the community!

-!!!
-Note
-    To learn more about software licenses, use cases, and more, visit the [docs homepage](../index.md)

 ## System Requirements

 Set up a server or VM with the following **minimum** requirements: